Senquez Golson

-Senquez Da'Quinn Golson (born July 7, 1993) is a former American football cornerback who was drafted by the Pittsburgh Steelers in the second round (56th overall) of the 2015 NFL Draft.
-He played college football at the University of Mississippi, where he was recognized as a unanimous All-American.
+Senquez Da'Quinn Golson (born July 7, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Ole Miss Rebels, earning unanimous All-American honors in 2014.
+He was selected by the Pittsburgh Steelers in the second round (56th overall) of the 2015 NFL draft.

-He has also been a member of the Tampa Bay Buccaneers and Oakland Raiders.
+He was also a practice squad member of the Tampa Bay Buccaneers and Oakland Raiders.
+Golson suffered a series of major injuries during the preseason and never appeared in an official NFL game.

-Early years
+Early life

 Golson was born on July 7, 1993, in Pascagoula, Mississippi, to Anthony and Tarsha Golson.

 Golson attended Pascagoula High School, where he was a letterman in baseball, football and track.
 In football, he recorded three interceptions and five touchdowns as a senior.
 He was named a Dandy Dozen selection by The Clarion-Ledger.

 In baseball, Golson lettered four years under head coach Richie Tillman.
-As a senior, he hit .345 with three home runs, 25 RBI and 16 steals, leading Pascagoula to the second round of the State Playoffs, and was named a first team All-America selection by Rawlings and was an All-Region first team selection for the Southeast.
-He wa selected in the eighth round of the 2011 MLB Draft by the Boston Red Sox with the 262nd overall pick, but did not sign.
+As a senior, he hit for a .345 batting average with three home runs, 25 runs batted in and 16 stolen bases, leading Pascagoula to the second round of the State Playoffs, and was named a first team All-America selection by Rawlings and was an All-Region first team selection for the Southeast.
+He was selected in the eighth round of the 2011 MLB Draft by the Boston Red Sox with the 262nd overall pick, but did not sign.

 In track & field, Golson was one of the state's top performers in the 100m.
 He claimed the state championship in the 100-meter dash for Class 6A in 2011, with a time of 10.66 seconds.
 He also ran the 200-meter dash, recording a personal-best time of 23.04 seconds.

 Considered a three-star recruit by Rivals.com, Golson was ranked as the No. 33 cornerback prospect of his class He committed to Ole Miss on July 21, 2010. and ranked overall 8th in the state of Mississippi.